Benna96/witcher-3-reasonable-senses-configurable/README.md

 - General logic
   - Override `SetFocusModeVisibility` to maybe actually set to `FMV_None`, depending on active options
-    - `GetFocusModeVisibility` return the previously not-necessarily-set visibility to support code that uses the visibility for logic (e.g. All Containers Glow)
+    - `GetFocusModeVisibility` returns the previously not-necessarily-set visibility to support code that uses the visibility for logic (e.g. All Containers Glow)
-    - Clue highlights *shouldn't* be affected
+    - Clue highlights aren't affected, except with options that allow more than just on/off
     - ***Note***: `gameplayEntity.ws` changes aren't possible to do with annotations.
 They're super simple though & should automerge in the vast majority of cases.
   - Each of the mod's options has a corresponding option class, all listed in `CRsenseConfig`; functionality is split between the option class & vanilla code injections
 - Herb support